-M-MODEL Philosophy:
+M-MODEL Philosophy

 M-MODEL was conceived as a tool students can use to practice and develop their problem solving skills as well as to allow sufficient flexibility that varied, but correct, problem solution paths are possible.
 This latter objective is important in that mechanics courses are typically those courses that begin the transition from well-framed problems to the more ill-defined engineering and design problems.
-It is also important that students learn how to formulate problems and that correct, but different, answers depend upon that formulation.
+It is also important that students learn how to formulate problems and that correct, but possibly different, answers depend upon that formulation.

-M-MODEL was also designed to require users to use all four mental models common to the current problem solving models in the engineering educational literature.
-These mental models have a long standing tradition in mechanics education and are familiar to engineering educators.
-M-MODEL also focuses on the model building process and leaves the computational details to an embedded equation solver.
+M-MODEL was also designed to require users to use all four mental models common to the current problem solving practices in the engineering educational literature.
+These mental models have a long standing tradition in engineering mechanics education and are familiar to engineering educators.
+M-MODEL also focuses on the model building process and leaves the computational details to an optional embedded equation solver.
 This feature is intended to channel students away from the rush to simply write equations, substitute values, and produce answers.
 Rather, students must carefully build complete models before a final solution is possible.
-Focusing on model building is also the current trend in engineering and mechanics education.
+Focusing on model building is also the current trend in engineering and engineering mechanics education.

-M-MODEL is also intended to give problem developers a tool that they can use to develop their own problems and homework sets.
+M-MODEL is also intended to give problem developers tools that they can use to develop their own problems and homework sets.
 It is also designed to reduce the task of grading student solutions.
-It grades many student mistakes and misconceptions and records these grades when implemented on a database and active page server.
+It evaluates many student mistakes and misconceptions, assigns a grade based upon mistakes and misconceptions, and records these grades when implemented on a database and active page server.
 The software also records user activities, sequences, and time-on-task for research and verification purposes.

-M-MODEL User Interface:
+M-MODEL User Interface

 The initial user screen is shown in Figure 1.
 This screen is divided into 5 different areas: problem statement, graphical representation, variables listing, pre- and post-calculations, and equation system.
 The problem statement is presented in the upper, left portion of the screen.
 Problems can contain up to two random parameters.
-This example contains one, the gymnast's weight.
+This example contains two, the forces \mathbf{F}1 and \mathbf{F}2 .
 Users are encouraged to select a free-body from the problem statement diagram by clicking on the appropriate object.
 Users are not required to do this at the beginning, but ultimately they must select a free-body and develop a FBD.
 Points are deducted from a student's score and an error message appears if an incorrect free-body is selected.
-Students can complete with their solution once the correct free-body has been selected.
+Students can complete their FBD once the correct free-body has been selected with the tools on the graphical toolbox.